makhailabentil/OOSEHW4/README.md

 3. Create notes with text and images
 4. Access your notes from any device

+## Known Limitations
+- Image uploads are limited to 10MB
+- Rich text editor occasionally needs a refresh to load properly on slow connections
+- Color picker button doesn't visually indicate the currently selected color
-**Note**: You may have to disable the adblocker for the gmail login prompt to work.
+- Occasional adblocker issues with the gmail login prompt on mobile applications (adblocker must be disabled).